haroldship/masters-thesis-knowledge-info/README.md

 ### Fixed in version 0.12
  - [x] Results: account for comments
+ - [x] Results: all subsections: compare peak, centroid, etc in each section briefly
+ - [x] Results: all subsections: compare selectors.
+ - [x] Results: all subsections: make more clear MISE chart discussion is for all selectors, etc

 ### Fixed in version 0.11
  - [x] Theory: continue major rewrite